 The university provides its faculty and staff with a defined contribution (403(b)) retirement savings plan in which employee contributions, university contributions and investment earnings accumulate to assist employees at retirement.
 Participating employees own individual retirement accounts through the Teachers Insurance and Annuity Association (TIAA) and College Retirement Equity Fund (CREF).
 Under this arrangement, the university and plan participants make monthly contributions to TIAA-CREF.
-For employees who were benefits eligible as of August 31, 2006, the amount of contribution made by the university, commencing after two years of eligible service, is based upon the employee's age and salary.
-For benefits-eligible employees hired or rehired after August 31, 2006, the university contribution commences after two years of eligible service and is based upon the employee's years of eligible service and salary.
+The amount of contribution made by the university is based on employee's hire date, age and/or base salary.
 Vesting provisions are full and immediate.
-The university's share of the cost of these benefits in 2019 and 2018 was \$88,923 and \$82,065, respectively.
+The university's share of the cost of these benefits in 2020 and 2019 was \$95,214 and \$88,923, respectively.
+Effective July 1, 2020, employer contributions to the plan have been temporarily suspended through June 30, 2021 in response to the COVID-19 pandemic.
+The end date for the suspension is subject to change.
+The university provides dependent tuition benefits to qualified retirees.
+The liability under this plan was \$22,027 and \$25,136 as of June 30, 2020 and 2019, respectively.

-12. Agreements With Affiliated Hospitals
+12. Agreements with Affiliated Hospitals

-The university has affiliation agreements, that expire December 31, 2027, with Barnes Jewish Hospital (BJH) and St. Louis Children's Hospital (SLCH), collectively the Hospitals.
-These agreements relate to various operating activities of Barnes Jewish Hospital at Barnes Jewish West County Hospital (BJWCH), Barnes Jewish Orthopedic Center (OC) in Chesterfield, the Siteman Cancer Center - South County, and the Children's Specialty Care Center in Town and Country.
+The university has affiliation agreements with Barnes Jewish Hospital (BJH), St. Louis Children's Hospital (SLCH), and Barnes Jewish West County Hospital (BJWCH), collectively the Hospitals, which expire December 31, 2027, but may be canceled upon a one-year written notice by either party.
+These agreements relate to various operating activities of the Hospitals including Orthopedic Center (OC) in Chesterfield, the Siteman Cancer Center - South County, Center for Advanced Medicine (CAM) in South County, BJH Psychiatric Support Center (PSC), and the Children's Specialty Care Center in Town and Country.

-The terms of the affiliation agreements provide for the university to be responsible for providing professional medical staff and direction, supervision of residents and interns, appropriate resources for research and medical education, and participation in joint clinical planning.
-BJH and SLCH are responsible for the hospitals and health care delivery facilities.
-BJH and SLCH compensate the university for services provided by the university through a fixed annual base payment (adjusted annually for inflation) and an additional contingent payment equal to a share of the combined BJH and SLCH adjusted net operating income.
-The combined compensation payments are reported as Affiliated hospital revenue on the Consolidated Statements of Activities (see footnote 1).
+Under the terms of the affiliation agreement, the university trains and supervises medical residents and interns and manages certain clinical and research activities of the Hospitals.
+BJH, SLCH, and BJWCH are responsible for the hospitals and health care delivery facilities and compensate the university for services provided by the university through a fixed annual base payment (adjusted annually for inflation) plus an additional variable payment based on the combined Hospitals' net operating income.
 In addition, the university derives revenue from patient services provided at Barnes-Jewish at St. Peters Hospital under an agreement with that hospital and BJH.
+Payments to the university under affiliation agreements are reported as affiliated hospital revenue on the Consolidated Statements of Activities (see footnote 1).
 During 2013, BJH agreed to fund on a cost-reimbursement basis over a period of years, certain expenditures by the university.
-Payments of \$36,652 and \$37,941 were received or accrued as gifts on the Consolidated Statements of Activities under the agreement during 2019 and 2018, respectively.
+Payments of \$21,507 and \$36,652 were received or accrued as gifts on the Consolidated Statements of Activities under the agreement during 2020 and 2019, respectively.